 Transfer Student Uniforms: Averted (a neat trick since the school doesn't have a uniform).
-A girl from a rival school joins the volleyball team to sabotage it; she wears Polk team warm-ups throughout the episode and a fake blond wig.
+In "Revenge," a girl from a rival school joins the volleyball team to sabotage it; she wears Polk team warm-ups throughout the episode and a fake blond wig.

 Trash Talk: Moze's bad habit in Guide to: Bad Habits is this.

 Twitchy Eye: Moze gets this in Guide to: Asking Someone Out when her plans to ask Seth out keep failing.

 Two Guys and a Girl: The main trio of Ned, Cookie, and Moze.
 Another like trio is the Killer Bees, a group of expert spellers who bully people by taunting them and spelling at them.